OpenSPP/documentation/docs/howto/developer_guides/custom_areas.md

 - Log into OpenSPP with administrative rights.
 - Access the “Apps” menu from the dashboard to manage OpenSPP modules.
 - Choose “Update Apps List” to refresh the module list.
-- Search for “OpenSPP Area” and initiate installation.
-This process will also install associated modules: G2P Registry: Groups, G2P Registry: Individual, G2P Registry: Base.

-## Utilising the Area Module

-- Log into OpenSPP with administrative rights.
-- Access the “Apps” menu from the dashboard to manage OpenSPP modules.
-- Choose “Update Apps List” to refresh the module list.
 - Search for “Area” and initiate installation.
 This will also install the other modules required.

 ![](custom_areas/1.png)